Primital/SJunlimited/README.md

 Sometimes the script will fail to up the interface, solution is: sudo ifconfig [your interface] down; sudo ifconfig [your interface] up

+Not sure what happens if your device has more than one wireless interface.
+I guess you better just die then.